Chili Garlic Butter Noodles

 Instructions

-- Boil the noodles one minute before al dente per package instructions and reserve ¼ cup of noodle water before draining.
+- Boil your noodles one minute before al dente and reserve some of the noodle water before draining.

-- Add the cooked noodles and reserved noodle water, stirring until the sauce thickens.
+- Add in your noodles and a splash of noodle water, tossing until the sauce clings to the noodles.

 Nutrition